 settlement_pending status, whereas the child will move from

 settled when either of the following is true:

 - All child transactions are

 settledand the cumulative amount submitted for settlement across all child transactions is equal to the amount authorized on the parent transaction.

 settledchild transactions associated with the parent transaction.

-- Refunds can be issued only when the transaction has fully settled and is in a
+- A refund can be issued only when the corresponding transaction has fully settled and is in a